It’s a fact: some agents will skip out on answering customer complaint after complaint (after complaint).

 In an effort to discourage the two-minute time-out, many contact centers have strict call avoidance policies.
 These policies outline what it means to avoid calls.
-And, they detail the consequences that follow when an agent ignores the ringing machine on his desk.
+And, they detail the consequences that follow call avoidance.
 (Hint: packing your stuff into a cardboard box and heading for the door).

 What is considered call avoidance?

 We flipped through call center handbooks to find some examples of call avoidance.
 Here are the six most common behaviors:

 - Taking your phone off-the-hook without making a call.